jvh52278/space_engineers_sbc_editor/READ_ME.txt

 Currently, there is only one functioning feature.
 This functionality removes any non-basic component requirements for blocks.
 Essentially, this entails removing any requirement for components that cannot be created from a survival kit, replacing them with components that can be created from a survival kit.
 The only exception is that any component requirements for power cells will not be changed.

 The ability to make changes to individual attributes for blocks and other items is a work in progress.
-Currently, this functionality is not implemented.
+Currently, this feature is being developed and is not fully functional.

 ##Using this script##